leorickli/bike-company-etl-aws/README.md

 <img width="527" alt="Screenshot 2023-07-26 at 11 45 35" src="https://github.com/leorickli/teste-rox/assets/106999054/8c1fbcd1-dc85-4fc5-bf18-00e8da569364">

 5. Write a query showing the SalesOrderID, OrderDate, and TotalDue fields from the Sales.SalesOrderHeader table.
-Get only the lines where the order was placed during the month of september/2011 and the total due is above 1,000.
+Get only the lines where the order was placed during September/2011 and the total due is above 1,000.
 Sort by descending total due.
 ```
 SELECT
 	SalesOrderID as id,